basescriptnet/BaseScript.lang/README.md

     + Pipe forward and pipe backward operators
     + Ability to get compile time errors to prevent runtime errors
     + Syntax sugar from other languages, that are so excess
-    + Unparenthesised arguments and conditions and much more!
+    + Ability to customize your code the way you want it, and much more!

 This page represents the simple to follow documentation of the language.